How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Object and prop consistency

 Track significant objects: weapons, vehicles, heirlooms, tools, and anything that plays a role in the plot.
 A gun introduced in chapter three needs to be accounted for.
 A car that's described as blue in the second act shouldn't be red in the third.
-A character who puts a key in their pocket needs to have the key available when they need it unless something has been established to explain its absence.
+A character who puts a key in their pocket needs to have the key available when they need it, unless something has been established to explain its absence.
 Read through your manuscript tracking significant props as a separate pass.

 Consistency and continuity checklist